justintimeforlunch/Blackjack-MCV/README.md

 Blackjack using the MCV design pattern.

-The main code for this project is in:
+The main code for this project is in folder: js/blackjack/

-blackjack.js
+Files:  1.) model.js
+		2.) view.js
+		3.) controller.js